Mixing Alcohol And Other Substances

-In some cases (such as with many opioids), alcohol magnifies and amplifies the effects of the other medication, often to a dangerous level.
-In other cases (including a number of prescription medications), alcohol will partially or fully negate the impact of the other drug, which can have equally drastic consequences.
-Sometimes, alcohol will react with another drug (a well-known example being cocaine) and create impacts that are entirely different from either of the original substances.
+In some cases (such as with many Opioids), alcohol magnifies and amplifies the effects of the other medication; this is often to a dangerous level.
+In other cases (including those of a number of prescription medications), alcohol will partially or fully negate the impact of the other drug; this can have equally drastic consequences.
+Sometimes, alcohol will react with another drug (a well-known example being Cocaine) and create impacts that are entirely different from either of the original substances.

 Because so many of the interactions between drugs and alcohol are dangerous, it is very important that you never mix alcohol with any drugs without first consulting a physician.
 If you are on a prescription but find that you are unable to stop drinking in order to take it, you may need help.
 Find a rehab facility now that can help you deal with an alcohol use disorder.

 Looking for a place to start?